stmiller57/note-these-words/README.md

 4. [License](#license)

 ## Description
-For people with a lot of information to remember, writing notes is an excellent way to keep track of their thoughts.
+For people with a lot on their minds, writing notes is an excellent way to keep track of their thoughts.
 This application gives users a way to take notes throughout the day in their web browser.

 The application can be started with this command: